N-able/API/APIv2/README.md

 |ToString|
 |UserRoleGet|
 |UserRoleList|

+# Appendix F - Common Error Codes
+#1012 - Thrown when mandatory settings are not present in "settings".
+#2100 - Thrown when invalid MSP N-central credentials are input.
+#5000 - An unexpected exception occurred.
+#3020 - Account is locked

 # Credits
 Special Thanks go to the following Partners and Community Members for their contributions to the **NC-API-Documentation**